causify-ai/tutorials/class_project_instructions/Projects/MLlib_Project_Description.md

 **Description**

-MLlib is Apache Spark's scalable machine learning library, designed for large-scale data processing.
-It provides a rich set of algorithms for classification, regression, clustering, and collaborative filtering, along with utilities for feature extraction, transformation, and model evaluation.
-Its distributed computing capabilities enable efficient handling of big data, making it ideal for processing large datasets in parallel.
+MLlib is Apache Spark's scalable machine learning library that provides a variety of algorithms and utilities for data processing and machine learning tasks.
+It is designed to handle large-scale data efficiently and offers features such as:

-### Project 1: Customer Segmentation (Difficulty: 1 - Easy)

-**Project Objective**:
-To segment customers based on purchasing behavior using clustering techniques, allowing businesses to tailor marketing strategies effectively.

-**Dataset Suggestions**:
+- A wide array of machine learning algorithms for classification, regression, clustering, and collaborative filtering.
+- Support for both batch and streaming data processing.
+- Integration with Spark's DataFrame and RDD APIs for seamless data manipulation.
+- Built-in tools for feature extraction, transformation, and model evaluation.

+---

+**Project 1: Predicting House Prices**
+**Difficulty**: 1 (Easy)
+**Project Objective**: The goal of this project is to build a regression model that predicts house prices based on various features such as size, location, and number of bedrooms.
+Students will optimize for accuracy in their predictions.

-Explore datasets on customer transactions available on Kaggle or open government retail datasets.
+**Dataset Suggestions**: Explore public datasets on Kaggle related to housing prices.

 **Tasks**:
+- Data Ingestion:
-- **Data Ingestion**: Load customer transaction data into a Spark DataFrame.
+  - Load the dataset into a Spark DataFrame for processing.

+- Data Preprocessing:
-- **Data Preprocessing**: Clean and prepare the data, handling missing values and normalizing numerical features.
+  - Handle missing values and perform data cleaning.
+  - Convert categorical variables into numerical format using one-hot encoding.

+- Feature Engineering:
-- **Feature Engineering**: Create relevant features such as total spending, frequency of purchases, and product categories.
+  - Create new features based on existing ones, such as price per square foot.

-- **Clustering**: Implement K-Means clustering to segment customers into distinct groups.
+- Model Training:
-- **Evaluation**: Use silhouette scores to evaluate the quality of the clusters.
+  - Use MLlib's linear regression algorithm to train the model on the dataset.

+- Model Evaluation:
+  - Evaluate the model using metrics like RMSE and R² to assess prediction accuracy.

+- Visualization:
-- **Visualization**: Visualize the clusters using scatter plots or cluster heatmaps with Matplotlib or Seaborn.
+  - Visualize the predicted vs. actual prices using Matplotlib.

-**Bonus Ideas (Optional)**:
-- Experiment with different clustering algorithms (e.g., DBSCAN or Gaussian Mixture Models).
-- Analyze customer segments to propose targeted marketing strategies.

 ---

-### Project 2: Predicting Housing Prices (Difficulty: 2 - Medium)

-**Project Objective**:
+**Project 2: Customer Segmentation**
-To build a regression model that predicts housing prices based on various features such as location, size, and amenities.

-**Dataset Suggestions**:
+**Difficulty**: 2 (Medium)
+**Project Objective**: The aim of this project is to segment customers based on their purchasing behavior using clustering techniques.
+Students will optimize for the number of distinct customer segments identified.

-Utilize public datasets from Kaggle related to housing prices or open government real estate data.
+**Dataset Suggestions**: Utilize datasets from Kaggle that contain transactional data or customer demographics.

 **Tasks**:
-- **Data Collection**: Import housing data into Spark DataFrame and inspect the schema.
+- Data Ingestion:
+  - Load the customer dataset into a Spark DataFrame.

+- Data Preprocessing:
-- **Data Cleaning**: Handle missing data and outliers, ensuring a clean dataset for analysis.
+  - Clean the data and normalize numerical features for clustering.

-- **Feature Selection**: Identify and select relevant features that impact housing prices.
-- **Model Training**: Train a linear regression model using MLlib to predict housing prices.
-- **Model Evaluation**: Evaluate model performance using metrics such as RMSE and R².
+- Feature Selection:
+  - Select relevant features such as purchase frequency, average transaction value, and customer demographics.

+- Clustering:
+  - Apply the K-Means algorithm from MLlib to identify distinct customer segments.

+- Evaluation:
-- **Prediction**: Use the trained model to predict prices for new housing data.
+  - Use the silhouette score to evaluate the quality of the clusters formed.

-**Bonus Ideas (Optional)**:
-- Implement feature importance analysis to identify key predictors.
-- Compare the performance of different regression algorithms (e.g., Decision Trees, Random Forest).
+- Visualization:
+  - Create visualizations (e.g., scatter plots) to illustrate the clusters and their characteristics.

 ---

-### Project 3: Sentiment Analysis on Product Reviews (Difficulty: 3 - Hard)
+**Project 3: Sentiment Analysis on Product Reviews**

-**Project Objective**:
+**Difficulty**: 3 (Hard)
-To develop a sentiment analysis model that classifies product reviews as positive, negative, or neutral using natural language processing techniques.
+**Project Objective**: The goal of this project is to perform sentiment analysis on product reviews to classify them as positive, negative, or neutral.
+Students will optimize for classification accuracy and interpretability.

-**Dataset Suggestions**:
-Access datasets of product reviews available on Kaggle or HuggingFace datasets.
+**Dataset Suggestions**: Access datasets from HuggingFace or Kaggle that contain labeled product reviews.

 **Tasks**:
+- Data Ingestion:
-- **Data Loading**: Load the product review dataset into a Spark DataFrame.
+  - Load the review dataset into a Spark DataFrame and preprocess text data.

-- **Text Preprocessing**: Clean the text data, including tokenization, stopword removal, and stemming/lemmatization.
+- Text Processing:
-- **Feature Extraction**: Convert text data into numerical features using techniques like TF-IDF or Word2Vec.
+  - Use MLlib's feature extraction tools to convert text data into numerical vectors (e.g., TF-IDF).

+- Model Training:
-- **Model Development**: Train a logistic regression or Naive Bayes classifier using MLlib to classify sentiment.
+  - Train a logistic regression model or decision tree classifier using MLlib for sentiment classification.

+- Model Evaluation:
-- **Model Evaluation**: Assess the model's performance using accuracy, precision, recall, and F1-score.
+  - Evaluate the model performance using confusion matrix, precision, recall, and F1-score.

+- Hyperparameter Tuning:
+  - Optimize model parameters using cross-validation techniques available in MLlib.

+- Visualization:
-- **Visualization**: Create visualizations to represent the distribution of sentiments and model performance metrics.
+  - Visualize the distribution of predicted sentiments and compare them with actual labels.

 **Bonus Ideas (Optional)**:
+- For Project 1, attempt to include additional external features such as economic indicators.
+- For Project 2, experiment with different clustering algorithms (e.g., DBSCAN, Hierarchical Clustering) and compare results.
-- Explore advanced models like Support Vector Machines or ensemble methods for improved accuracy.
+- For Project 3, explore advanced NLP techniques like word embeddings or fine-tuning pre-trained models for improved sentiment classification.
-- Conduct a detailed error analysis to identify common misclassifications and improve the model iteratively.

----

-These projects are designed to provide hands-on experience with MLlib while encouraging students to engage with real-world datasets and machine learning techniques.